esengendo/ticketanalysis/README.md

 The performance of the model is commendable with regard to the R² score; however, we acknowledge the necessity for improvement in reducing prediction errors, as shown by MSE and MAE.
 Addressing the issues surrounding outliers and focusing on significant features can potentially lead to a more refined and accurate model.
 """

-This project represents a practical application of data science to enhance IT helpdesk operations, driven by insights from Kaggle's dataset.
-"""